Updated January 5, 2023

 This post may contain affiliate links.

 One of the most frequent questions we’re asked is what to eat and drink after hiking for post-hike recovery.
 Why is this such a great question?
-Knowing what to eat and drink after hiking to support muscle recovery is just as important as fueling during your hike.
-However, it can be easy to overlook because we’re typically tired after a long day of hiking and want to relax as soon as possible.
+Eating and hydrating to support muscle recovery after hiking is just as important as fueling during your hike.
+It can be easy to overlook because we’re typically tired after a long day of hiking and want to relax as soon as possible.
 However, taking the time to eat well for post-hike recovery can impact how you feel the following day.
 Focusing on replenishing fuel stores, reducing soreness, preventing muscle breakdown, and maintaining hydration status can make all the difference.

 What to Eat and Drink After Hiking – Tip #1